 While a good workout can leave you tired and shaky, weakness in the hands after a workout could be normal, or a sign of something more serious.
-While you may just need to make a minor adjustment in your sport.
+You may just need to make a minor adjustment in your sport.

 Sport-Related Hand Weakness

 Usually, height adjustments to the bike can be made in order to relieve the symptoms and prevent similar pain on future rides.
 Further adjustments that can be made include making sure handlebar tape/grips have adequate cushioning, using gloves with adequate cushioning, and regularly changing hand position on bars.

-Hand weakness is also a common problem among golfers, weightlifters and tennis players -- and while symptoms are often attributed to overuse, it can signal a more serious problem.
+Hand weakness is also a common problem among golfers, weightlifters and tennis players — and while symptoms are often attributed to overuse, it can signal a more serious problem.
 If you are experiencing weakness in your hands, make an appointment with a sports medicine specialist.

 In turn, the blood vessels in your hands may overreact by opening wider, which could lead to swelling, according to the Mayo Clinic.
 While edema is common, it could be caused by underlying medical conditions, certain medications or pregnancy, so you should see a doctor if you are regularly experiencing symptoms during exercise.

 Carpal Tunnel Syndrome

 Early diagnosis and treatment is important to avoid permanent damage to the median nerve, according to the National Institute of Neurological Disorders and Stroke, so it's important to see your doctor right away if you suspect you have carpal tunnel syndrome.

 In some cases, weakness in the hands may be a sign of peripheral neuropathy, which means that a nerve or group of nerves has been damaged.
-The most common cause of peripheral neuropathy is diabetes, but other diseases that can cause neuropathy are rheumatoid arthritis, lupus and chronic kidney disease.
+The most common cause of peripheral neuropathy is diabetes according to Medline Plus, but other diseases that can cause neuropathy are rheumatoid arthritis, lupus and chronic kidney disease.

-Some patients with pain will often describe numbness and tingling generally at the site of the problem, according to Hand to Elbow, and this probably represents a general response to pain/swelling rather than a specific nerve injury.
+Some patients with pain will often describe numbness and tingling generally at the site of the problem and this probably represents a general response to pain/swelling rather than a specific nerve injury.
 If you have injured your hand, you should see a doctor immediately who may recommend hand strengthening exercises or other treatment.